How to automate your tests

 Create a single cookie

-A cookie always has a name and a value to be placed in the object field, separated by an equals-sign (=).
-Next to that it has options, which can be placed in the data field, comma separated.
+A cookie always has a name and a value to be placed in the Cookie name and value field, separated by an equals-sign (=).
+Next to that it has options, which can be placed in the Cookie options field, comma separated.

 Configuration